 When a pupil has missed a lot of school, it can be difficult to return.
 For example, they might be worried about their peers asking why they have been off school, or concerned about whether they will be able to catch up with what they have missed.

 If you feel your child needs extra support to help them with the return to school, speak to the school about your concerns.
-If your child is still not able to attend school, find more advice on our page ‘My child is not able to return to school’.
+If your child is still not able to attend school, find more advice on our page ‘Support for children who are learning remotely’.